labs-48-7-donorManagement-FE/DonorManagement-FE/README.md

 # DonorManagement-FE
-A donor management app allows for donor communication tracking and user management.
+A donor management app allows for donor communication tracking and user management